circle, the world, the earth

 Study other lands, cultures, and states.

-Director: Dr. Mark Frisch, Department of Modern Languages and Literatures
+Director: Mark Frisch, Classical and Modern Languages and Cultures

-In the Orbis sections of Thinking and Writing Across the Curriculum, you will reach the common goals of UCOR 101 by improving critical reading and thinking skills and by developing basic rhetorical knowledge.
+In the Orbis section of Writing and Analysis, you will reach the common goals of BRDG 101 by improving critical reading and thinking skills and by developing basic rhetorical knowledge.
 You'll become a better writer by thinking about argument and process, and you will write four major papers standard to the structure of 101: a rhetorical analysis, an argument of definition, an argument of evaluation, and a proposal paper.

 Orbis' theme of studying other lands, cultures, and states determines the subject matter for our reading and writing assignments.
 You will read about Japanese Lolita subcultures, about how women of Arab Gulf nations utilize the abaya-as-fashion to articulate their individuality in culturally acceptable ways, about how some South Koreans fear "fan death," about why the misuse of Native American war bonnets constitutes disrespect, and about - to assist in our community outreach on campus - the issues international students face in adapting to life on an American college campus.
 Finally, we'll use our experiences to discuss whether or not our campus is truly cosmopolitan.